What you need to know to get started

 When you and the Disability Coordinator meet to confirm your request for accommodations, an accommodations letter will be prepared for you.
 The letter verifies that you have a disability, but specific information identifying your disability is not provided.
 If you have a hidden or non-apparent disability, your instructor will only know that you need authorized accommodations based on the Disability Coordinator’s review of your documentation and discussion with you.

-- UHMC views all materials pertaining to a student’s disability as confidential.
+UHMC views all materials pertaining to a student’s disability as confidential.
 This policy is based upon government mandates regarding the confidential treatment of disability-related information.
+Read on to learn more about confidentiality and how we manage your information.

 - Any written material regarding a student’s disability obtained by UHMC is used to verify the functional limitations of the disability and plan for appropriate services.